Fusionlight13/Python-3-Prompt-Generator/README.md

 # Backlog

-~~- Add functionality for more questions to be asked in one call compared to the usual one.
+~~- Add functionality for several questions to be asked in one call compared to one.